What is FIV?

 FIV stands for Feline Immunodeficiency Virus.
 This is a disease that’s almost always found in outside cats who aren’t neutered or spayed.

-Keep in mind that most of this is perfectly preventable with neutering or spaying, as most fixed cats don’t act like this once those hormones go away.
+Keep in mind most of this is perfectly preventable with neutering or spaying, as most fixed cats don’t act like this once those hormones go away.

 Most vets will recommend twice yearly checkups to make sure they are in good health, with special attention paid to dental issues and quickly treating any infections, as their immune systems don’t work quite as well as their non-FIV friends.
 They also recommend annual testing of any cats housed with an FIV+ cat to be sure about their status too.